mongodb/mongo-java-driver/docs/reference/content/bson/documents.md

 The driver includes several classes and interfaces used for representing BSON documents.

+{{% note class="important" %}}

+The server's behavior related to duplicate key names in a document is undefined.
+When a document with duplicate key names is decoded, the driver will assign the last value associated with the duplicate key.
+Storing such a document will cause the other values to be lost.

+{{% /note %}}

 ### BsonDocument

 Although generally not needed by users of the high-level driver API, the [`BsonDocument`]({{< apiref "org/bson/BsonDocument" >}}) class is